-This workshop seeks to introduce micro science-fiction prototyping (μSFP) as a methodology for thinking about how immersive education might develop in the future
+This workshop introduced micro science-fiction prototyping (μSFP) as a methodology for thinking about how immersive education might develop in the future

 - 2.15 pm – Welcome to the Imagine workshop (Jonathon Richter)